Dinmaharbs/Cyclistics_Casestudy/README.md

 # Cyclistic Bike-Share Analysis Case Study
 ## Introduction
 This case study forms part of the capstone project for the Google Data Analytics Professional Certificate course.
 The case study is for a fictional bike sharing company, Cyclistic.
+Launched in 2016, Cyclistics bike-sharing service has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system anytime.
+Cyclistic’s marketing strategy relies on building general awareness and appealing to broad consumer segments.
+It offers flexible pricing plans: single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.
+Cyclistics director of Marketing, Lily Moreno believes the company’s future success depends on maximizing the number of annual memberships.
+As a Junior data analyst on the marketing analyst team, I have been assigned the task of understanding how casual riders and annual members use Cyclistic bikes differently.
+The goal of the project is to use these insights to design marketing strategies aimed at converting casual riders into annual member.